sairis-ai/help-center/docs/Administration/Manage/Users/user-management.md

 1. Click the "+ User" button in the top-right corner
 2. You'll be redirected to the user profile page with empty fields
-3. Complete the required information
+3. Complete the required information (First, Last, Username, Email)
 4. Click "Submit" to create the user

 ### Viewing and Editing User Profiles